SAP-samples/btp-resource-consumption-monitor/README.md

 To do so:
 - Manually create an instance of the `Usage Data Management Service` service of plan `reporting-ga-admin` in the other Global Account.
 Create a `Service Key` on that service instance, and copy its contents.
-- In the Global Account where the application is deployed, create a new `User Provided Service` in which you paste the service key contents.
-The *name* of this user provided service has to **start with** `btprc-uas` (use e.g. `btprc-uas-ups-account2`).
-- Adapt the `mta.yaml` on lines 35, 36 and 280, 287 to swap/add the bound standard service instance for the user-provided instance.
 - In case of multiple Global Accounts the solution will display a `Breakdown by Global Account`.
 To enable, activate the 'multi global account mode' in [settings.ts](./cf/srv/settings.ts#L7).

 **Important:** In case of using multiple Global Accounts, take note of the currencies of the accounts.
 The solution can only work correctly if the currencies are aligned.
 If different currencies are used in the different Global Accounts, enable currency conversions in [settings.ts](./cf/srv/settings.ts#L14): set a final/unified currency as `target` and provide the exchange rates of the other currencies.
 Make sure to set the `active` flag to `true` to enable the conversion.

+### For Cloud Foundry deployments:
+- In the Global Account where the application is deployed, create a new `User Provided Service` in which you paste the service key contents.
+The *name* of this user provided service has to contain `uas` (use e.g. `btprc-uas-ups-account2`).
+- Adapt the `cf/mta.yaml` on lines 36, 39 and 268, 275 to swap/add the bound standard service instance for the user-provided instance.

+### For Kyma deployments:
+- In the Global Account where the application is deployed, create a new `Secret` in which you paste the service key contents.
+The *name* of this user provided service has to contain `uas` (use e.g. `btprc-uas-ups-account2`).
+You can use this [template file](./cf/kyma/template-additional-UAS.yaml) to create the secret.
+- Adapt the `cf/kyma/values.yaml` on lines 21 and 27 to swap/add the bound standard service instance for the user-provided instance.

 ## Using Free Tier
 For demo and test purposes it is possible to implement this solution using Free Tier services.
 Be aware there are restrictions when using the Free Tier service plans.